-The term 'Tax Refund' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Tax Refund' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A Tax Refund refers to money which the IRS Internal Revenue Service gives back to a tax payer for overpayment of their taxes in a given tax year.
 For the eight out of ten Americans who receive them most every year, they evoke feelings of wild celebration.
 The truth of the matter is it simply means that this majority overpaid their income tax out of their payroll tax withholding with their employer throughout the calendar year.
 This is not a good thing in reality.

 Self-employed people will also receive a refund if they have overpaid their estimated taxes.
 This does not represent free money or additional income when a tax check arrives in the mail or is alternatively direct deposited.
 Instead, it signifies that the recipient cheerfully agreed to loan Uncle Sam money without charging him any interest for the service.

 It is also possible for tax refunds to be issued out of refundable tax credits.
 This can occur if any money remains from such credits after the taxes due from the federal income have been covered.
 After the federal government receives and processes all of the return for the tax year in question, it must formally sign off on a refund before the money will be dispatched.

 The amount of time that this requires varies according to the means which individuals employ in filing their taxes.
 Electronically filed taxes-refund processing times are usually sent in under 21 days from the Internal Revenue Service accepting the return.
 It is possible for delays to hinder this by as much as 12 weeks, though it is highly unlikely that this would happen.
 Paper tax returns which are mailed typically take from six to eight weeks to be issued and arrive in the mail in the form of a traditional paper check.